We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

+There may be links between symptoms of asthma and humidity.
 Humidity is a measure of how much moisture there is in the air.
 Many people with asthma find that humid weather makes their symptoms worse.

 People can prevent humidity-related asthma symptoms using a range of strategies, including taking medication, controlling indoor humidity levels, and avoiding exercising in humid conditions.